 At its most basic form, and one that is happening organically, businesses coalesce to support each other through the sharing of ingredients, use of each other's by-products, collective purchasing and distribution arrangements.
 A number of smaller producers are already doing this while mid-size operators - some in a competing space, have also been helping each other through recent supply-chain, staffing and operational challenges.
 Small and emerging businesses saw value in the ability to tap into low cost or subsidised advisory resources, mentorship programmes and potentially shared production facilities where ideas, products and to-market strategies could be developed without the risk of individual investment.
 Participants in this category emphasised their limited financial means, with a lack of reliable funds for commitment to strategic development programmes, leases or equipment.

 The sector needs a champion.
-Universally, stakeholders saw value in a commercially experienced programme co-ordinator that was able to manage and streamline relationships with Council and government, bring together synergistic operators and opportunities, link conversations, organise regular inspiration and capability building events and channel co-funded advisory resources from sources such as the Regional Business Partner programme.
+Universally, stakeholders saw value in a commercially experienced programme co-ordinator that was able to manage and streamline relationships with Council and government, bring together synergistic operators and opportunities, link conversations, organise regular inspiration and capability building events and channel cofunded advisory resources from sources - such as the Regional Business Partner programme.

-Those skills and talent would ideally come from an entrepreneurial, artisan producer background with that person being a connector for the District and its Food and Beverage businesses.

-Similar roles exist within other high-growth sectors in this region such as WellingtonNZ's film industry co-ordinator.
+Those skills and talent would ideally come from an entrepreneurial, artisan producer background with that person being a connector for the District and it's F&B businesses.
+Similar roles exist within other high-growth sectors such as WellingtonNZ's film coordinator.